Local Scale Equivariance with Latent Deep Equilibrium Canonicalizer

 🎯 Local Scaling

 Different objects change size independently.
-Only the bird changes size, everything else remains the same.
+Here only the Haworthia plant changes the size.

 Key Contributions